pekkanikander/pico-extras-usb-msc-virtual-disk/README.md

 **Work in progress**

 PicoVD lets you mount your RP2350 project as a read-only USB disk over USB Mass-Storage (MSC), making your Pico App to appear as a USB Memory Stick.
 The "files" or directories are not stored anywhere, but generated on the fly, requiring a minimal memory footprint.
 The code itself takes only 5–10 kB, depending on the compile-time options.
-PicoVD may directly expose the Pico memory contents as files, including RP2350 BootROM flash partitions, each as a separate file.
+PicoVD may directly expose the Pico memory contents as files, including the RP2350 BootROM flash partitions, if any, each as a separate file.

 There is an API (being developed) for adding application specific files.